The Wolfhounds: Reformation

 The band released several 7" singles in 2013, compiled with the previous EP on Middle Age Freaks, released by Odd Box Records in 2014.
 Also in 2014 an anniversary limited-edition issue of Unseen Ripples from a Pebble (plus bonus tracks) was released by Optic Nerve Recordings.

 In October 2016, the Wolfhounds released their fifth album proper, Untied Kingdom (...Or How to Come to Terms with Your Culture).
 Louder Than War rated it 9/10.
 Sixth album Electric Music followed in 2020, which the same magazine declared was "arguably their best" so far.

+The Wolfhounds' ongoing ethos is to play as a current creative act rather than an exercise in indie nostalgia.
+Callahan: "We do occasionally throw an old song into the set, like "The Anti-Midas Touch", but rather like a band like The Nightingales, we go around playing songs from our latest LP...
+That's what it's always been like for us.
+I was always inspired by the attitude of The Fall, where you'd go to see them promoting Dragnet but they'd already be playing Grotesque.
+Or Wire would play 154 when Chairs Missing had only just come out.
+I'm not ashamed of what I've done in the past, and I'll reflect on it and incorporate bits of it.
+But I'm always looking forward.
+I want to die with lots of unfinished work sitting there, waiting to be dealt with."

 Solo

 Callahan, as David Lance Callahan, released a solo single "Strange Lovers" in 2019, followed by the album English Primitive I in 2021.
 Andy Golding, as Dragon Welding, released an eponymous LP in 2019, and second album Lights Behind The Eyes in 2021.

 Discography

 Chart placings shown are from the UK Indie Chart.